nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `view P/Kelvin Darent` Displays the information of `Kelvin Darent`.
 * `view P/` Displays all players in the system.
+* `view P/ h/gt180 w/gte90 t/PF SF` Displays the information of all the players with weight greater than or equal to 90kg, height greater than 180cm and plays the PF or SF position.

 **To view schedules:**<br>